jwrober/freeciv-msys2/README.md

 # Compile freeciv

 To compile you need to enter a specific directory in the source tree.
+For the 2.6.x branch go to:

     cd ~/freeciv/S2_6/src/win32/installer_msys2

+For the 3.0.x, 3.1.x and master branches go to:

+    cd ~/freeciv/[branch]/src/windows/installer_msys2

 Once there you can compile any client you like.
 For example to compile the Qt client, use this command